 The competitive marketplace in which the Group operates may limit its ability to recover increased costs through higher prices.
 As such, the Group is subject to market risk with respect to commodity price fluctuations, principally related to its purchases of aluminium, PET (plastic, including recycled PET, LDPE), ethylene, sugar and vehicle fuel.
 When possible, exposure to this risk is managed primarily through the use of supplier pricing agreements, which enable the Group to establish the purchase price for certain commodities.
 Certain suppliers restrict the Group's ability to hedge prices through supplier agreements.
-As a result, commodity hedging programmes are entered into and generally designated as hedging instruments.
-Refer to Note 13 for more information.
-Typically, up to 80% of the anticipated commodity transaction exposures for the next calendar year are hedged using a combination of forward and option contracts executed with third parties.
-The Group estimates that a 10% change in the market price of these commodities over the current market prices would affect operating profit during the next 12 months by approximately €150 million (2021: €116 million, 2020: €47 million).
+As a result, commodity transaction exposures for the next calendar year are hedged using a combination of forward and option contracts executed with third parties.
+The Group estimates that a 10% change in the market price of these commodities over the current market prices would affect operating profit during the next 12 months by approximately $\xi$ 150 million (2021: $\xi$ 116 million, 2020: $\xi$ 47 million).
 This does not take into account the effects of derivative instruments used to manage exposure to this risk or pricing agreements in place.